Why The Bloodvein?

 It took us two days to paddle from the put-in on Douglas Lake to the take-out for the portage into Knox Lake, having portaged a total of about 4000 meters to get there.
 On Day 3 sometime before noon after the final 1500-meter carry we were in Knox Lake and knew that the worst of it was done.
 We had done two-thirds of the trip’s portaging in the first two and a half days!
 We thought of it as the “admission fee” that one pays to enter the Bloodvein.
 The fact that not everyone would be willing to pay the price makes being there even more special!

-6. Something you might consider, if all of the above sounds a bit too painful or time-consuming, is being dropped off by bush plane on Knox Lake.
+Something you might consider, if all of the above sounds a bit too painful or time-consuming, is being dropped off by bush plane on Knox Lake.
 You would thus avoid the worst of the portaging altogether and you would have two days to spend downriver.
-Viking Outpost Air’s 2014 cost was $745. for a de Havilland Beaver to drop off a canoe and two passengers.
+Viking Outpost Air’s 2017 cost is $745. for a de Havilland Beaver to drop off a canoe and two passengers.
+(The price hasn’t changed since 2014!)
 A tempting proposition at $373. a person!
-(See the Red Lake Outfitters’ 2016 air service price list here.)
-Deducting the cost of some other form of a shuttle (let’s say $200.) from the ride in the Beaver would make it seem even cheaper!
+(See the Red Lake Outfitters’ 2017 complete air service price list here.)
+Deducting the cost of some other form of a shuttle (let’s say $250.) from the ride in the Beaver would make it seem even cheaper!
 How’s that for rationalizing it!

 What does seem to be more common for folks not focussed on a down-the-Bloodvein route is a flight into Artery Lake and then a paddle back towards Red Lake with a vehicle shuttle at the end.
 Kevin Callan did such a route in his first visit to WCPP and introduces it here.
 You can catch episode 1 of his 10-part video on the trip by clicking on Youtube.